Madras Institute of Technology: Administration

-Madras Institute of Technology is a constituent college of Anna University and is governed by the Chancellor, Vice Chancellor and Registrar of the varsity.
+Madras Institute of Technology (MIT) is a constituent college of Anna University and is governed by the Chancellor, Vice Chancellor and Registrar of the Anna university.
 The varsity has a syndicate.
 The Dean is the head of the institute and oversees day-to-day administration.
 Each department is led by a Head of the Department (HOD).
 The hostels are headed by assistant executive wardens placed under an executive warden with Dean as the ex-officio warden.

 The academic policies are decided by the course committee that is headed by a chairman.
 All the professors and student representatives are its members.

-Madras Institute of Technology follows the credit-based system of performance evaluation and student-teacher relation, with proportional weighting of courses based on their importance.
+Madras Institute of Technology follows the choice based credit system(CBCS) of performance evaluation and student-teacher relation, with proportional weighting of courses based on their importance.
 The total marks (usually out of 100) form the basis of grades, with a grade value (out of 10) assigned to a range of marks.
 Each semester, the students are graded by taking a weighted average of all the courses with their respective credit points.
 Each semester's evaluation is done independently with a cumulative grade point average (CGPA) reflecting the average performance across semesters.

 Currently, the admission to the institute is through the Tamil Nadu Engineering Admissions process based on a Unified Single Window Admission System for the first year of undergraduate courses.
 Till 2006, TNPCEE was also a mandatory qualification examination along with the Higher Secondary examination.